-When it comes to playing your chosen type of clear, you have a few different options to chose from.
+When it comes to choosing a type of clear to play, you have a few different options.
 You can play the clear to the middle of the court, cross-court, or straight.
 Each angle provides various advantages to the shot, and we are going to break down each one.

 Playing to the middle of the court will be covered more in-depth later on in the article as it primarily pairs best with a defensive clear.
 These are typically executed with the player’s forehand as they are easier to play and return.

 A straight clear is typically played most often as they are the most protective clear.
 As the name implies, the shot heads directly across the court with decent force behind it.
 Due to the lack of excessive force used and the angles being played, your opponent cannot make a solid defensive hit back.
 This allows you to maintain a strong position for your next impact since the hit is typically lower than, say, a cross-court hit.

 Cross-court clears are a gamble depending on how they play out.
 They can often allow your opponent to intercept the hit and smash the shuttlecock back at you.
 Due to the possible interception, most try to hit higher than lower to prevent it from happening.